BxCppDev/Vire/documentation/design/cms/domains/vire_com_cms_domains.rst

 The Vire CMS system typically  implements 5 usecases.
 Domain names are formatted  following the  naming  scheme of  the  Vire library.
 Each domain name is prefixed with  the *experiment identifier*.
-Client and subcontrator  system  domain names  have  the  client or  subcontrator identifier  as a  suffix.
-In  the cases  below, structural  names for mailboxes are colored in blue.
-Domain names are colored in magenta and here  correspond  to  a  specific example  with  with  experiment  ID:
+Client and subcontractor *system* domain names have the clients or subcontrators' identifiers as  a suffix.
+In the cases  below, structural  names for public  mailboxes are  colored in  blue.
+Domain  names are  colored in magenta  and here  they  correspond  to a  specific  example with  the "/supernemo/demonstrator"    experiment   ID    and   the    "cmslapp" subcontractor ID.
-"/supernemo/demonstrator" and subcontractor ID: "cmslapp".

 **Vire clients gate domain:**